Source-Mentorship-Guillaume/Git-and-GitHub/exercises/01_make_and_share_a_change/01_make_and_share_a_change.md

   ```
   git status
   ```
-  Here, `poem.txt` will be list as having been modified.
+  Here, `poem.txt` will be listed as having been modified.

 - Let's commit these changes.
 Committing is like setting a *save-point* in our work.
 After we commit, we can make any changes we can always go back to this point in time, and see our files as they are now.
 We'll see this later.
 For now:
   - First we *stage* the changes with `git add`, which tells git which files we want in our next commit.
 In this case we have only `poem.txt`.
 But we might, for example, also have a file `poem2.txt`, which we changed too but don't want to commit yet.